edelweiss611428/AnimalCrossing/README.md

 ### R-defined cost via callbacks: `RCostClass`

-To allow rapid prototyping and user-defined costs, the package also provides the class `RCostClass`.
+To allow rapid prototyping and user-defined costs, the package also provides the subclass `RCostClass`.
 This class wraps an R function of the form:

 ```r
 function(start, end) -> numeric(1)